marijnh/Eloquent-JavaScript/10_modules.md

 type, all code that interacts with it has to know about that type, creating unnecessary interdependencies.

-Often defining new data structures can't be avoided—only a few very basic ones are provided by the language standard, and many types of data have to be more complex than an ((array)) or a map.
+Often defining new data structures can't be avoided—only a few basic ones are provided by the language standard, and many types of data have to be more complex than an ((array)) or a map.
 But when an array suffices, use an array.